 Rokt generates and distributes the public/private key pairing.
 Together we will agree on the definition of the Key ID.
 You can indicate if you want the keys distributed in a particular way.
 You should provide the technology you use for your backend and frontend (e.g., C#, Java, Ruby) so that Rokt can test the encryption and decryption process prior to sending.

-Make a change to the standard Rokt PII attributes found in the Rokt snippet by adding
+Make a change to the standard Rokt PII attributes found in the Rokt integration by appending

 Enc to the following key/value pairs: